ibakovic/express-api-skeleton/README.md

 movieapp is an app that allowes users to register and login as well as manipulate their movie data

+##Requirements
+- Node.js and npm
+- MongoDB

+##Install
+1. Download application from github
+2. Run "npm install" in your project root and wait for several minutes

 ##Run app
 To run the app:
 1. Get to project root